 - What Happened to the Mouse?: After the yo' mama exchange Dorthea and her friend disappear from the movie.

-- If you look closely, though, they're part of the passengers that are terrorised by Bebe's Kids when they attack the cruise yacht.
+- Subverted.
+If you look closely, though, they're part of the passengers that are terrorized by Bebe's Kids when they attack the cruise yacht.

-- Wrong Side of the Tracks: The Modern Ghetto Bebe's Kids live in.
+- Wrong Side of the Tracks: The ghetto that Bebe's Kids live in.

 - Your Mom: Robin and Dorthea do "The Dozens" (which of course feature tons of yo' mama jokes) in the ladies room.